 Medals commemorating the centenary of the restoration of the Lithuanian state

-The exhibition “Medals commemorating the centenary of the restoration of the Lithuanian state” is open from 8 February to 9 September 2018 at The National Museum of Lithuania, Old Arsenal.
+The exhibition “Medals commemorating the centenary of the restoration of the Lithuanian state” is open at The National Museum of Lithuania, Old Arsenal.

 The exhibition held in commemoration of the centenary of the restoration of the Lithuanian state presents medals created by sixteen Lithuanian artists.
 The medal art is closely related to statehood – fostering national values, celebrating the crucial events of the state and paying tribute to the persons of high public merit.
 Small-scale sculptural monuments – medals – carry an important message and have a lasting value for history, culture and education.